fekaputra/shacl-plugin/README.md

 protege-plugin-examples
 =======================

-Example code for developing Protege Desktop plug-ins.
+Example code for developing plug-ins for the Protege Desktop ontology editor (versions 4.3 and above).